F-VLM: Open-Vocabulary Object Detection upon Frozen Vision and Language Models: Introduction

 We propose \OURS{} -- a simple and scalable open-vocabulary detection approach built upon frozen VLMs.
 For localization, we simply attach a detector head to predict object regions.
 For open-vocabulary recognition, we apply the VLM feature pooler (\eg, a self-attention layer) on the region features from frozen backbones at test time.
 We train only the detector head upon a frozen VLM backbone, and combine the detection scores with the corresponding VLM predictions at test time.
 Our recipe reduces the training complexity of an open-vocabulary detector to below that of a standard detector, obviating the need for knowledge distillation, detection-tailored pretraining, or weakly supervised learning.
 By preserving the knowledge of pretrained VLMs completely, \OURS{} maintains a similar philosophy as ViTDet~\citep{li2022exploring} to decouple the detector-specific learning from the more task-agnostic vision knowledge in the backbone.

-We conducted experiments on LVIS~\citep{lvis}, COCO~\citep{coco} and Objects365~\citep{objects365} to demonstrate the efficacy of \OURS{}.
-Here is a summary of our contributions and observations: \begin{itemize} \item We propose \OURS{} -- a simple open-vocabulary object detection method built upon frozen VLMs without knowledge distillation, detection-tailored pretraining, or weakly supervised learning. \item Despite its simplicity, \OURS{} achieves strong performance, surpassing the previous state-of-the-art on LVIS open-vocabulary detection benchmark by 6.5 mask AP$_r$ and outperforming existing approaches in cross-dataset transfer (COCO, Objects365). \item \OURS{} shows compelling scaling behavior with consistent performance improvements by increasing the backbone capacity (\eg, +14.2 LVIS mask AP$_r$ with our largest backbone). \item \OURS{} has much fewer trainable parameters, allowing it to train significantly faster.
+We demonstrate the efficacy of \OURS{} on LVIS~\citep{lvis}, COCO~\citep{coco} and Objects365~\citep{objects365}.
+Here is a summary of our contributions and observations: \begin{itemize} \item We propose \OURS{} -- a simple open-vocabulary detection method upon frozen VLMs without knowledge distillation, detection-tailored pretraining, or weakly supervised learning. \item Despite its simplicity, \OURS{} achieves strong performance, surpassing the previous state-of-the-art on LVIS open-vocabulary detection benchmark by 6.5 mask AP$_r$ at system level and outperforming existing approaches in cross-dataset transfer (COCO, Objects365). \item \OURS{} shows compelling scaling behavior with consistent performance improvements by increasing the backbone capacity (\eg, +14.2 LVIS mask AP$_r$ with our largest backbone). \item \OURS{} has much fewer trainable parameters, allowing it to train significantly faster.
 Compared with a strong open-vocabulary detection method ViLD~\citep{gu2022openvocabulary}, \OURS{} not only achieves better performance, but also provides up to 200\x{} training compute savings. \end{itemize} We hope these findings will facilitate the research community to further explore frozen VLMs for a broader range of computer vision tasks.